Velvet Darkness They Fear: Music

 Velvet Darkness They Fear continued Theatre of Tragedy's particular brand of gothic metal, first heard in their first album, Theatre of Tragedy, defined by alternating and occasionally overlapping male death growls and sung female vocals.
 This style, which was copied later by many metal bands, is generally known as 'Beauty and the Beast'.
+Metal Hammer said the album employs "duetting angelic/demonic vocals."

 Velvet Darkness They Fear also continued the use of Raymond Rohonyi's Early Modern English lyrics.
 "Der Tanz der Schatten", which is written in German, is the exception.
 The songs themselves rarely have a clear story, but death, undeath, demons and similar supernatural elements are all prominent.
 The lyrics to the songs are referred to within the sleeve notes as 'plays', 'poems' and one 'soliloquy', depending on the parts the singers play.

 The fifth track, "And When He Falleth", includes a section of Jane Asher and Vincent Price's dialogue from the film The Masque of the Red Death.

 The album sold over 125,000 copies.